powa-team/powa/README.md

 1- Technical requirements:

-	- postgresql-server-dev-9.3 (for the build of PoWA extension)
 	- postgresql (>= 9.3)
 	- postgresql-contrib (>= 9.3)
+	- postgresql-server-dev-9.3 (for the build of PoWA extension)
 	- libdbd-pg-perl (>= 2.19.2-2)
 	- libmojolicious-perl (>= 4.63)

+Look [here](https://wiki.postgresql.org/wiki/Apt) for more details about installing PostgreSQL 9.3.

 The libmojolicious-perl (>= 4.63) is not available in the Wheezy repo.
 To install it follow these steps :

 ```
+$ cd /tmp
 $ wget http://backpan.perl.org/authors/id/S/SR/SRI/Mojolicious-4.63.tar.gz
+$ tar xzf Mojolicious-4.63.tar.gz
 $ cd Mojolicious-4.63
 $ perl Makefile.PL
 $ checkinstall -D (install checkinstall if it isn't installed)